Azeret6/tools/README.md

 ## Using a tool

 1. Open the subfolder for the tool you want.
-2. Read its `README.md` for what it does and how to run it.
+2. Read its `README.md` for what it does and how to run it — some have both a command-line and a web version.
 3. If it has a `requirements.txt`, install dependencies first:
    ```bash
    cd <tool_name>